 What they don’t tell you is how many of those graduates are landing the job of their dreams.
-Whether you decide to use an exceptional resume writing site or to go it alone, you need to know what good looks like.
-While there is work out there, it is vital that your resume makes you stand out in the right way.
-It is vital that you get the right start to set you up for life.
+Whether you decide to use a resume writing site or to go it alone, you need to know what good looks like.

 Style and format